jcchan23/CoMPT/README.md

 # CoMPT

-Source code for our IJCAI 2021 paper: [Learning Attributed Graph Representation with Communicative Message Passing Transformer](#)
+Source code for our IJCAI 2021 paper [Learning Attributed Graph Representation with Communicative Message Passing Transformer](#)

 The code was built based on [Molecule Attention Transformer](https://github.com/ardigen/MAT) and [The Annotated Transformer](https://nlp.seas.harvard.edu/2018/04/03/attention.html).
 Thanks a lot for their code sharing!